callionica/hue/README.md

 6. The scenes  are created by the formula during setup and there are different scenes for "Play and stop" rules (no explicit transitiontime) and the all_on rules (transitiontime: 600)

 The implication seems to be that you need multiple instances of this Hue labs formula for different logical groups of lights otherwise the all_on part of the rule will confound expectations.
 The UI allows you to select multiple rooms, but only one zone so this is a little confusing if you've picked multiple rooms.

+## Jason Bourne music and Still of the Night by Whitesnake
+Does the music from the Bourne movies sound like the strings from Whitesnake's "Still of the Night"?